Orly Lobel

-Orly Lobel is an author and Warren Distinguished Professor of Law at the University of San Diego (USD) School of Law.
+Orly Lobel (Hebrew: אורלי לובל) is an author and Warren Distinguished Professor of Law at the University of San Diego (USD) School of Law.
 Lobel is one of the nation's foremost legal experts on labor and employment law.
 She is also one of the nation's top-cited young legal scholars.
 Along with numerous scholarly articles and dozens of essays for media publications, Lobel has written and published three books for general audiences.
 Her most recent book, The Equality Machine: Harnessing Digital Technology for a Brighter, More Inclusive Future (PublicAffairs 2022), was named one of The Economist's Best Books of 2022.

 Early life and education

 Lobel graduated top of her class from Tel-Aviv University Faculty of Law in 1998.
 While attending law school in Tel-Aviv, Lobel was selected to represent the university as a semester exchange student at Northwestern School of Law.
-She earned her LL.M from Harvard Law School in 2000 before completing her Doctor of Juridicial Science at Harvard Law in 2006.
-Lobel also served as an intelligence commander in the Israel Defense Forces and clerked on the Israeli Supreme Court.
+She earned her LL.M from Harvard Law School in 2000 before completing her Doctor of Juridical Science at Harvard Law in 2006.
+Lobel served as an Intelligence Commander in the Israel Defense Forces' Unit 8200, through the Talpiot Program.
+She also clerked on the Israeli Supreme Court.